You have been pwned

 Conclusion: secure coding techniques and best practices

-We have but scratched the surface of a very big and important topic.
-Security is not only a matter of infrastructure and we must take it very seriously when coding.
-Always question yourself when using new libraries or whether you should print that info in your log or not.
-Audit your dependencies from time to time and try to use tools that crawl your code to find OWASP vulnerabilities like Sonar.
+Always question yourself when using new libraries if you should print that information in your log or not.
+Audit your dependencies frequently, and try to use tools that crawl your code to find OWASP vulnerabilities, like Sonar.

 Bibliography and sources